An Arbor Embolism? Why Trees Die In Drought

 Plant scientist Brendan Choat explains: "As drought stress increases, you have more and more gas accumulating in the plumbing system, until they can't get any water up into the leaves.
 This is really bad news for the plant because this is like having an embolism in a human blood vessel."

-JOYCE: Like a human embolism, the gas bubbles stop the flow.
+Like a human embolism, the gas bubbles stop the flow of fluid.
 If that persists, it means thirst, starvation and eventually death.

-CHOAT: This is the key thing, that it would only take a small shift in terms of the moisture environment, the temperature to push these plants across the threshold.
+"So this is the key thing," Choat says, "that it would only take a small shift in terms of the moisture environment, the temperature ... to push these plants across the threshold."

-JOYCE: The threshold between drinking and choking.
-It's very slim.
-The reason is trees have to finely balance eating and drinking.
-To eat, they take in carbon dioxide through openings in their leaves.
-But the more they eat, the more water they lose through those openings.
-Lose too much, and they start sucking harder and risk a deadly embolism.
+The threshold between drinking and choking, that is.
+The reason there's so little margin of error is that trees have to finely balance eating and drinking.
+To eat, they open holes in their leaves, called stomata, to absorb carbon dioxide.
+But the more they do that, the more they lose water by transpiration through the stomata.
+Lose too much, and they have to start sucking harder — and risk a deadly embolism.

-JOYCE: When they don't adapt, they stop growing.
+When they don't adapt, they stop growing.
 Beetles and other insects invade.
-If droughts last long enough, the forests just die and get replaced with something else.
+If droughts last long enough, the forests just die, and get replaced with something else.